-404. Control (2020) [See Guidance]
+404. Control (2021) [See Guidance]

-- 1. Watertight doors are categorized as the following (1) to (4) corresponding to its purpose and frequency of use. - (1) Normally Closed at sea: Kept closed at sea but may be used if authorised.
-To be closed again - (2) Permanently Closed at sea: The time of opening such doors in port and of closing them before the ship leaves port shall be entered in the log-book. - (3) Normally Open at sea: May be left open provided it is always ready to be immediately closed. - (4) Used at sea: In regular use, may be left open provided it is ready to be immediately closed. - 2.
+- 1. Watertight doors are categorized as the following (1) to (3) corresponding to its purpose and frequency of use. - (1) Normally Closed at sea : Kept closed at sea but may be used if authorised.
+To be closed again after use. - (2) Permanently Closed at sea : The time of opening such doors in port and of closing them before the ship leaves port shall be entered in the log-book.
+Should such doors be accessible during the voyage, they shall be fitted with a device to prevent unauthorised opening. - (3) Used at sea : Kept closed. but may be opened during navigation when authorized by the Society to permit the passage of passengers or crew, or when work in the immediate vicinity of the door necessitates it being opened.
+The door shall be immediately closed after use. - 2.
 All watertight doors, except those which are to be permanently closed at sea, are to be capable of being opened and closed by hand (and by power, where applicable) locally, from both sides of the doors, with the ship listed of 30 degrees to either side. - 3.
 Where indicated in Table 3.14.5, the doors are to be capable of being remotely closed by power from the bridge for all ships. - 4.
 It is not to be possible to remotely open any watertight door.
 In addition, watertight doors which are applying to the provisions of 402.
 3 are not to be remotely controlled.